rosehershenov-bot/Professional-Development/ProtegeREADME.md

 ## Part A — Setup

 1. Open **Protégé**
+2. Be sure that Protege is open under applications so you can save the ow   l file.
-2. Create a **New OWL Ontology**
+3. Create a **New OWL Ontology**
-3. Save the file as:  associate-protege-role-exercise.owl
+4. Save the file as:  associate-protege-role-exercise.owl

 ## Part B — Create Classes